-We ended our Day 3 by visiting the La Valle des Coulers Nature park where we had a great time. ‘ La Valle des Coulers‘ literally means the valley of colors.
+We ended our Day 3 by visiting the La Valle des Couleurs Nature Park where we had a great time. ‘ La Valle des Couleurs‘ literally means the valley of colors.
 This scenic park well known for its beautiful landscape with 23 colored soils, will provide you with activities like zip-lining, jeep safari or dirt/quad biking which enhances the overall experience.
 We shared a jeep with another couple and explored around.

-The Chamouze waterfall inside the La Valle des Coulers Nature park is simply breathtaking.
+The Chamouze waterfall inside the La Valle des Couleurs Nature Park is simply breathtaking.
 It will remind you of a little paradise in itself.
-There are some other waterfalls as well inside the nature park like Vacoas Waterfall, Bois De Natte Waterfall and Cheveux d’Ange Waterfall.
+There are some other waterfalls as well inside nature park-like Vacoas Waterfall, Bois De Natte Waterfall and Cheveux d’Ange Waterfall.

-If you have enough time, or visit La Valle des Coulers Nature park first thing in the morning, then you can take up an eco-hike to the beautiful Chamarel waterfalls at the base of a gorge.
+If you have enough time or visit La Valle des Couleurs Nature Park first thing in the morning, then you can take up an eco-hike to the beautiful Chamarel waterfalls at the base of a gorge.

 At a distance of 21 km approximately from the park, there is another very famous waterfall called Tamarind falls or 7 cascades, which takes up 3 hours of hike to reach along the Rivière Tamarin.

 Day 4 – North of Mauritius